 5. Stimulate your brain

-It is easy to keep learning remotely and the internet provides many ways to keep your mind sharp such as playing brain development games.
+It is easy to keep learning remotely and the internet provides many ways to keep your mind sharp.
+Research has proved that playing brain development games can help to keep you functioning effectively in your daily life for longer.
 You might find it surprising to know that many people between the ages of 50 and 65 are learning online and often do better than their more youthful counterparts.

 Watching video tutorials related to your interests is another great way to learn – find out more about how to paint, garden, arrange flowers, cook, crochet and write.
 You never have to be bored ever again.

-If you are no longer able to travel due to financial or health reasons, you have the opportunity to indulge in some armchair travel.
+If you are no longer able to travel due to financial or health reasons, armchair travel is an option.
 You can explore the whole world by watching videos online.
-Perhaps it’s not quite the same as the real thing but it certainly beats staring at four walls.
+It’s not quite the same as the real thing but it certainly beats the boredom of sitting and staring at four walls.

 “The excitement of learning separates youth from old age.
 As long as you are learning, you’re not old.” – R.S Yalow

-It’s a myth that older people cannot really benefit from being online.
+It’s a myth that older people cannot overcome their fear of technology and benefit from being online.
 Perhaps it is more of a challenge for them to begin with than for younger people who grew up with the technology.
-However, many online websites and communities today are devoted specifically to older people.
-They can learn, have fun, challenge their brains, find new ways to pursue their hobbies and meet new people.
-“Silver surfers” are finding that being online is changing the way they look at the second half of their lives.
+However, many online websites and communities today are devoted specifically to those of us who are growing older.
+We can learn, have fun, challenge our brains, find new ways to pursue our hobbies and meet new people.
+Many “silver surfers” are finding that being online is helping to change the way they look at the second half of their lives.